The 8 Best Hamstring Stretches For Runners

 5. Repeat for 30 seconds on one side, and then repeat on the other.

-Along with strengthening your hamstrings, stretching them out after your runs can also assist in your performance, lowering your risk of injury.
+Along with strengthening your hamstrings, stretching them out after your runs can also improve your performance and lower your risk of injury.

 Tips For Static Stretching

-• Hold each stretch for between 45 – and 60 seconds to reap optimal benefits.
+• Hold each stretch for between 30 and 45 seconds to reap optimal benefits.

-• Try and relax your muscles while holding each stretch.
+• Try to relax your muscles while holding each stretch.

 • Breath deeply while you stretch.
 With each exhale, you can gently stretch the muscle a bit more.